apoorvam1/Advanced-Java/Lambda Expressions.md

         public void performSum(int a, int b);
     }

-    Here's a method of a certain class that creates a lambda expression to perform sum of 2 numbers.
+    Here's a method of a some class that creates a lambda expression to perform sum of 2 numbers.

     public void printSum() {
         SampleInterface si = (a, b) -> a + b;